BeauJoh/thesis/source/14-chapter-6-conclusions-and-future-work.md

 Porting large HPC codes from conventional CPU architectures to accelerators is intensive on the developer.
 However, many codes currently run on supercomputer systems are legacy and as these systems increasingly utilize accelerators, more of this porting work will be required.
 Many of these codes were written in OpenMP and OpenACC making them a suitable target for the language-agnostic architecture-independent workload characterization.
-In addition to supporting scheduling as presented in this thesis, AIWC and the predictive model could be used to identify primary characteristics of codes run on supercomputers.
+In addition to supporting scheduling as presented in this thesis, AIWC and the predictive model could be used to identify the primary characteristics of codes run on supercomputers.
-For instance, if the supercomputing center knows which codes are likely to be frequently executed, by identifying the characteristics of these codes and the most suitable accelerators they can design nodes with the optimal accelerator configurations.
+For instance, if the supercomputing centre knows which codes are likely to be frequently executed, by identifying the characteristics of these codes and the most suitable accelerators they can design nodes with the optimal accelerator configurations.
 This can be used to suggest optimal configurations of accelerators for the next-generation of supercomputers.
 Additionally, the AIWC metrics can be used to identify application kernels with the greatest potential to benefit from architecture specific optimization.